 The Rangers retired Mike Richter’s No. 35 on Feb.
 4, 2004, in a pre-game ceremony before a 4-3 loss to the visiting Minnesota Wild.
 When he retired in 2003, he was the franchise’s all-time leader for goaltenders, with 666 games played and 301 wins.
 He has since been passed by Henrik Lundqvist.

 Mika Zibanejad had a goal and an assist on Feb.
 4, 2019, during a 4-3 overtime loss to the Kings.
 He became the first player in Rangers history and the ninth player overall to have a point on at least 10 consecutive goals for his team.

 Islanders Won’t be Upstaged

 Not to be undone, the New York Islanders had their share of memories on this date.
-In 1973, the Islanders lost the Sabres 5-1 in Buffalo.
-There were no penalties called making this the first penalty-free game both teams had ever played.
+In 1973, the Islanders lost to the Sabres 5-1 in Buffalo.
+No penalties were called, making this the first penalty-free game both teams had ever played.

 Hall of Fame Milestones

 Terry Sawchuk became the first goaltender in NHL history to earn 400 career victories on Feb.
 4. 1965, as the Toronto Maple Leafs won 5-2 in Montreal.